ThomasBoxall/delegation-manager/README.md

 ```
 Yep, that's all the documentation you're getting.
 Go break some stuff :D

+Script logs to the "python" log in the Google Cloud Project to keep tabs on what's going on.

 ## Disclaimer
 If you run this script and it breaks your Google Workspace Tennant, not my problem.
 You run it at your own costs.